Kettlehead/mm2019-plotline/the-murder-scene.md

 Holmes is found sitting at his suite's desk, having written a note in his final moments.
 The room contains some items of interest:

 - A complicated wooden puzzlebox on his desk.
 The puzzlebox is approximately 20cm to a side, covered in intricate fractal markings and number systems.
 It has unfolded to reveal complicated clockwork internals and what seems to be an aerosol spray whose reservoir is now empty.
 - A locked rotary safe with a dial that goes from 0 to 1000.
-Watson does not know the combination but knows that it requires a sequence of four numbers.
+Watson does not know the combination but knows that it requires a sequence of four dial settings.
 - Several framed photos of famous cases that Holmes solved.
 - A scrap of a shirt that belongs to Magnum, caught near the suites window.